rndazurescript/FunWithAzureML/BatchProcessingWithR/README.md

 Imagine that you have a number of files you want to batch process with an R script.
 These can be images (like in this example) or even [RData](https://bookdown.org/ndphillips/YaRrr/rdata-files.html) files that contain tabular datasets.

+Open the [notebook](./ParallelRunInR.ipynb) to create a pipeline that executes in parallel an R script, once for each file in the FileDataset you pass as a parameter.

 The idea is that you create a pipeline using python with a parallel step.
 That step is invoking a python script that implements the parallel step contract (see `./scripts/batch_wrapper.py` file for implementation details).
 That file is invoking Rscript to execute the `./scripts/process_file.r`.

 The results of the R script file are stored in the `r-script-outputs` folder on the root of the default store as seen in the following image: